Battle of Balaclava: Mêlée and retreat

 Into the Valley of Death by John Charlton.
 The 17th Lancers ('the Death or Glory Boys') reach the Russian guns.

 At 11:17, half of the original 250 men of the 17th and 13th reached Obolensky's battery.
 Some of the survivors fought with the Russians and tried to capture their guns; others reformed into small groups and prepared to charge the Russian cavalry standing 100 yards (~90 m) to the rear.
 Ryzhov had expected to mop up any Light Brigade survivors but his hussars and Cossacks, unnerved by the British horsemen, panicked and wheeled to escape.
 "Some of the men fired on their own comrades to clear a passage for themselves," wrote Lieutenant Kubitovich.
 "Our hussars were pressed as far as the Chernaya river where there was only one bridge by which they could escape."
 The 11th Hussars now joined the mêlée.
 Colonel Douglass, with 80 survivors, charged and pushed other Russian cavalry back to the Chernaya.
 Paget's 4th Light Dragoons were next to reach the line of cannon, engaging in some 'fierce hand-to-hand encounters' with the surviving gunners, before he too led his regiment after the fleeing Russians.
 Last to reach the objective were Colonel Shewell and the 8th Hussars.
 The regiment missed the battery altogether, except for a few on the extreme left who went amongst the remaining artillerymen stubbornly resisting; but the bulk of the regiment halted behind the guns and formed up in line.

 The Relief of the Light Brigade by Richard Caton Woodville.
 The 11th Hussars reach the Russian guns.

 All the survivors of the Light Brigade were now behind the Russian guns in the valley, yet the turning point of the action was the realisation that Lucan and the Heavy Brigade were not following in support.
 Russian officers, noticing how vastly superior their numbers were, managed to halt their retreat near the Chernaya, and edge forward their men.
-The Russian lancer regiments waiting on heights were now ordered down into the valley to form a line behind the British (the 13th, 17th, and 8th on the right of the valley, the 11th and 4th on the left) and block their route of escape.
+The Russian lancer regiments waiting on the heights were now ordered down into the valley to form a line behind the British (the 13th, 17th, and 8th on the right of the valley, the 11th and 4th on the left) and block their route of escape.
 Those watching with Raglan thought the Light Brigade completely lost, but unexpectedly the two groups of survivors managed to break through the Russian trap.
 Still far from the British line, however, they once again came under fire from the guns and marksmen on the Causeway Heights.
 "The truth must be told," recorded Lieutenant Koribut Kubitovich, "that this fire hit us just as it did the enemy," but admitted that, "The English fought with astounding bravery, and when we approached their dismounted and wounded men, even these refused to surrender and continued to fight till the ground was soaked with their blood."